sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

             * Forgot what a function does?
             * Need a quick reminder of how classes work in language A?
             * Forgot how a variable is declared?
-            * An langauge server helps you find the answers you are looking for
+            * A langauge server helps you find the answers you are looking for
         * Code formatting
             * Avoid spending hours aligning equal signs, indenting just so and eliminating blank lines to make your code look pretty and more readable
         * There's more a language server can do, but these are the big ones